GetMeoutt/linux_assignment1/README.md

 ### Create Config File For Clound Init

+#### what is cloud init
+The cloud-init tool automates the setup of cloud instances when the system starts.
+It can be used to set the hostname, install packages, and run scripts on the instance.

+#### what is .ymal
 .ymal file is human readable text, often used as config file.
 In the following step, we use the Ymal file to create and set the config for cloud-inti to create a droplet. [^17]

 1. on **CLI** create file .yaml (can be anywhere)
 ```bash
 nvim droplet_setting.ymal
 ```
-2. the content of droplet_setting.ymal
+1. the content of droplet_setting.ymal
 ```ymal
 #cloud-config
 users: